ypenn21/serverless-production-readiness-java-gcp/docs/TDD-with-Gemini-for-Java-and-SpringBoot-in-GCP.md

 curl -X GET http://localhost:8083/quotes/book/The%20Lord%20of%20the%20Rings
 ```

-Assume the command has not found a book and we wish to print the HTTP error code; prompt Duet with:
+While you can assume that the command has not found a book, we wish to print the HTTP error code and refine the prompt with the following:
 ```
 Update the curl command to print the HTTP response code
 ```